 Communication flows

-It was agreed there were at least 3 steps - Announcement, Pre-Advice / Final Entitlement and Confirmation for all categories of event.
+It was agreed there were at least 3 steps - Announcement, Entitlement, Pre-Advice /Forecast and Confirmation for all categories of event.
 Additional steps are required when options come into play.
 Flows were defined for all broad categories.

 The processing status is attributed according to the quality of the event information.